Ian Cockerill

 LIFE OF IAN

-A geologist by training, Cockerill worked his way up the ranks at Anglo American and De Beers before becoming CEO of the newly formed Gold Fields.
-He then shifted to Anglo American to run the group’s coal division but got fired 20 months later by CEO Cynthia Carroll as part of a top management reshuffle.
-After that he began what he calls his “portfolio career” as a non-executive director on various boards including Ivanhoe Mines, the BlackRock World Mining Trust, and BHP.
+A geologist by training, Cockerill worked his way up the ranks at Anglo American and De Beers before becoming CEO of the newly formed Gold Fields, a tumultuous period which included fending off a hostile bid by Harmony Gold.
+He then shifted back to Anglo American to run its coal division but got fired 20 months later as part of a management reshuffle.
+After that he began what he calls his “portfolio career” as a non-executive director on various boards including Ivanhoe Mines, Polymetal International, Petmin and BHP.